FIX: Cannot Disable Automatic Windows 10 App Updates

-Automatic update of your Universal is useful, because you don’t ever have to thing about updating them.
+The Automatic update feature of Windows 10 apps is very useful, because you don’t ever have to thing about updating them.
 But, it could be negative sometimes, because it could use your internet connection when you don’t want it to.

 Solution 1 – Connect to your Microsoft Account

-If you use any app from Windows Store, you already connected it with your Microsoft account, and this solution (logically) doesn’t work for you, but if you only have pre-installed apps on your computer, and they are causing the automatic updates problem, and you didn’t connect your Microsoft account with Windows 10 and Windows Store, you should try to connect it.
+If you use any app from Windows Store, you already connected it with your Microsoft account, and this solution (logically) doesn’t work for you.
+But if you only have pre-installed apps on your computer, and they are causing the automatic updates problem, and you didn’t connect your Microsoft account with Windows 10 and Windows Store, you should try to connect it.

 Solution 1 – Reset Windows Store

-Since you choose whether you want to receive automatic updates for your Universal apps in Settings section of Windows Store, if something isn’t working well with your Store, you maybe won’t be able to control the automatic updates.
+You can choose to receive automatic updates for your Universal apps in Settings section of Windows Store.
+However, if something isn’t working well with your Store, you maybe won’t be able to control the automatic updates.

 That’s it, I hope these solutions helped you to solve the problem with automatic updates of your Universal apps.
 If you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.